For a northern European escape, there’s nowhere quite like Helsinki.

 In northern Europe the nocturnal benefit from longer hours of darkness during winter, which basically means more time to party.
 Start your evening with spectacular views of Helsinki’s twinkling skyline at the Ateljee Bar atop Hotel Torni, before freestyling with jazz ensembles at atmospheric Storyville.
 Feeling boisterous?
 Sing up a storm at the Karaokebar Pataassa.

-Do you have anything to add to our list of ten top things to do in Helsinki?
+Do you have any suggestions to add to our list of ten top things to do in Helsinki?
 We would love to hear from you.
-Please leave us a comment.
+Please leave a comment below.

 Additional images: Photodune/Bigstock